Introduction

 Docker & Containerization

-Docker serves as the containerization platform, allowing me to run isolated services with ease.
-Currently running a Minecraft server in a Docker container, this setup provides portability, easy updates, and consistent environments across deployments.
-Docker Compose files are stored on the network drive for version control and easy management.
+Docker serves as my containerization platform, allowing me to run isolated services with ease.
+I store Docker Compose files on the Samba network drive (see later in this article) for version control and easy management.

 WireGuard VPN with DuckDNS